 - What contribution, to their knowledge, you have made to school/college life and your community

 - How they believe you would benefit from the Article 26 Scholarship

 - Any other information relevant to your application.

 It is strongly advised that you provide your referee with a copy of your scholarship statement ahead of them writing their supporting statement.

-Your referee’s supporting statement should be uploaded on to Royal Holloway Direct as part of your scholarship application.
+You must also provide a copy of your immigration documents.
+These, and your referee’s supporting statement, should be uploaded on to Royal Holloway Direct as part of your scholarship application.

 You need to be able to provide evidence that you’ve sought asylum on arrival in the UK and that your asylum application is under consideration by the Home Office.
 Students who have refugee status are not eligible for this scholarship.